kaayso/Recipe-finder/README.md

 # Easy-recipes-
-Finding recipes for Ingredients you already have.
+Find recipes from Ingredients you already have.